CivicTechTO/archives/_projects/Democracy Kit.md

 ---
 name: Democracy Kit
-description: A not-for-profit startup working to open the democratic process by publishing a shared campaign resource package for councillor and trustee races
+description: A not-for-profit startup working to open the democratic process by publishing a shared campaign resource package for councillor and trustee races.
 tags:
   - type/project
   - topic/elections